 Stage 1: PERM Labor Certification

-- PERM/Labor Certification stage is the first step in the green card process.
+- PERM/Labor Certification stage is the first step in the green card process for EB2 and EB3.

 - PERM stands for Program for Electronic Review Management.

-During this PERM Labor Certification step, Employer have to prove that there are no qualified American Citizens or Permanent Residents for this positions and foreign workers not taking jobs away from U.S. citizens.
+During this PERM Labor Certification step, Employer has to prove that there are no qualified American Citizens or Permanent Residents for this positions and foreign workers not taking jobs away from U.S. citizens.

-- HR Manager notifies company’s Immigration Attorney about filing Green Card for the specific employee.
+- HR Manager or your Manager notifies company’s Immigration Attorney about filing Green Card.

 - Initial Meeting: Manager, Employee, HR and Immigration Attorney